Application for Election to the AAUW Board of Directors

-- three to four regularly scheduled board meetings a year, typically held in Washington, D.C. in October, February, and June on Friday through noon Saturday, with an optional dinner on Thursday.
-Review a schedule of tentative board meeting dates for FY 2020-2021.
+- two to three regularly scheduled board meetings a year, typically held in Washington, D.C. and commencing on Friday morning and ending at noon on Saturday;

-- other board and committee meetings, usually by teleconference.
+- other board and committee meetings, usually by teleconference or videoconference.

-- Serve as a liaison to two or three AAUW state affiliates, which requires regular email or telephone contact with the assigned state affiliate presidents.
+- Serve as a liaison to two or three AAUW state presidents, which requires regular email or telephone contact with the assigned state presidents.

-- As requested, attend and make presentations at state conventions or other AAUW-related meetings.
+- As requested and within budget capacity, attend and make presentations at state conventions or other AAUW-related meetings.

 - As requested, serve or assist one or more AAUW committees, which requires attendance at that committee’s teleconferences.

 - As requested, serve on special board-level taskforces or subcommittees dealing with the work of the board.

 - Stay informed about AAUW programs and activities, as well as affiliate and member issues.

 - Communicate with and be a resource for affiliates and members on AAUW matters, subject, of course, to board-established guidelines on confidentiality.